A look at COVID-19 vaccinations in Canada on Feb. 20, 2021

-There were 267,025 new vaccines delivered to the provinces and territories for a total of 1,851,710 doses delivered so far.
-The provinces and territories have used 75.72 per cent of their available vaccine supply.
+There were no new vaccines delivered to the provinces and territories for a total of 1,851,710 doses delivered so far.
+The provinces and territories have used 78.41 per cent of their available vaccine supply.

 Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Ontario is reporting 16,967 new vaccinations administered for a total of 518,834 doses given.
-The province has administered doses at a rate of 35.321 per 1,000.
-There were 159,580 new vaccines delivered to Ontario for a total of 683,255 doses delivered so far.
+Ontario is reporting 21,295 new vaccinations administered for a total of 540,129 doses given.
+The province has administered doses at a rate of 36.771 per 1,000.
+There were zero new vaccines delivered to Ontario for a total of 683,255 doses delivered so far.
 The province has received enough of the vaccine to give 4.7 per cent of its population a single dose.
-The province has used 75.94 per cent of its available vaccine supply.
+The province has used 79.05 per cent of its available vaccine supply.

-Manitoba is reporting 1,272 new vaccinations administered for a total of 58,974 doses given.
-The province has administered doses at a rate of 42.828 per 1,000.
-There were 15,210 new vaccines delivered to Manitoba for a total of 84,810 doses delivered so far.
+Manitoba is reporting 841 new vaccinations administered for a total of 59,815 doses given.
+The province has administered doses at a rate of 43.439 per 1,000.
+There were zero new vaccines delivered to Manitoba for a total of 84,810 doses delivered so far.
 The province has received enough of the vaccine to give 6.2 per cent of its population a single dose.
-The province has used 69.54 per cent of its available vaccine supply.
+The province has used 70.53 per cent of its available vaccine supply.

-Saskatchewan is reporting 2,565 new vaccinations administered for a total of 53,030 doses given.
-The province has administered doses at a rate of 44.973 per 1,000.
-There were 12,870 new vaccines delivered to Saskatchewan for a total of 59,395 doses delivered so far.
+Saskatchewan is reporting 4,794 new vaccinations administered for a total of 57,824 doses given.
+The province has administered doses at a rate of 49.039 per 1,000.
+There were zero new vaccines delivered to Saskatchewan for a total of 59,395 doses delivered so far.
 The province has received enough of the vaccine to give 5.0 per cent of its population a single dose.
-The province has used 89.28 per cent of its available vaccine supply.
+The province has used 97.35 per cent of its available vaccine supply.

-Alberta is reporting 4,891 new vaccinations administered for a total of 160,423 doses given.
-The province has administered doses at a rate of 36.443 per 1,000.
-There were 46,800 new vaccines delivered to Alberta for a total of 205,875 doses delivered so far.
+Alberta is reporting 5,104 new vaccinations administered for a total of 165,527 doses given.
+The province has administered doses at a rate of 37.602 per 1,000.
+There were zero new vaccines delivered to Alberta for a total of 205,875 doses delivered so far.
 The province has received enough of the vaccine to give 4.7 per cent of its population a single dose.
-The province has used 77.92 per cent of its available vaccine supply.
+The province has used 80.4 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 14,157 doses given.
 The territory has administered doses at a rate of 313.77 per 1,000.
 There were zero new vaccines delivered to the Northwest Territories for a total of 19,100 doses delivered so far.
 The territory has received enough of the vaccine to give 42 per cent of its population a single dose.
 The territory has used 74.12 per cent of its available vaccine supply.